MykolaMurza/chatullo/README.md

 ## Configuring

 Server administrators have the file `config.yml` in the plugin's directory.
-This file provides configurations for plugin language (see [Localization section](#localization)), an item to pay (names as in the Material), a number of items, and the radius of the local chat distance.
+They can change the radius of the local chat distance, local and global format.
 The file also has keys `join` and `quit`, they are responsible for the message that is displayed in the chat when the player enters or leaves the server.
 ```
-# Choose a language for plugin messages
-# en - English
-# uk - Ukrainian
-language: 'en'

 # Set the radius of local chat.
 radius: 200

-# Set the item and its amount which a player has to use to write to the global chat.
-itemToPay: REDSTONE
-amountToPay: 2
+# Global chat format
+global-format: "&8[&cG&8]&r &7%country_name% &8| &6%player% &e>&r %message%"

+# Local chat format
+local-format: "&8[&aL&8]&r &7%country_name% &8| &6%player% &e>&r %message%"

 # Write a message that will be displayed when a player joins or leaves.
 # Leave the field blank if you don't want the message to appear.